pratiksha1105/Data-Analyst-HighCloud-Airline-Project/README.md

 • Analyzed data and applied filters to the search capability to find the flights between the sources.

-• Advanced Excel, Power BI, and Tableau were used to develop dashboards that included interactive visualization and reports to deliver the analysis findings.
+• Advanced Excel, Power BI, Tableau, and Sql were used to develop dashboards that included interactive visualization and reports to deliver the analysis findings.

 Skills: Microsoft Excel, Power Bi, Tableau, and SQL.